Support our work by becoming our Patron! Learn More

-SOP Number: Finance and Accounting – 17
+SOP Finance and Accounting – Full Year Forecasting

-Purpose of Full Year Forecasting:
+Purpose of Full-Year Forecasting:

-Every month a full year forecast will be prepared for the current year by the Hotel Management Core Team.
+Every month a full-year forecast will be prepared for the current year by the Hotel Management Core Team.
 It is the responsibility of the General Manager to provide the environment for each department to participate in this forecast and ensure its accuracy based on the current market trends.

-Full Year Forecasting SOP Procedures:
+Full-Year Forecasting SOP Procedures:

 Forecasting is a team effort led by the General Manager.
-By the 20th of the month the Reservations and Sales staff should project the rooms forecast for the upcoming three (3) months, and the Catering staff should project the catering forecast for the upcoming three (3) months.
+By the 20th of the month, the Reservations and Sales staff should project the rooms forecast for the upcoming three (3) months, and the Catering staff should project the catering forecast for the upcoming three (3) months.
 This information should be given to the Rooms Department and Food & Beverage Department so they may forecast their business and expenses based on these projections.

-The full year forecast process is not intended to create a new target for house profits.
+The full-year forecast process is not intended to create a new target for house profits.
 The target will always be the budget.
 This is intended to maintain our focus on the target as we identify potential deviations and implement corrective actions.

-If projections fall below 10% of budget, the property should institute plans and actions for enhancing revenues and/or cutting costs.
+If projections fall below 10% of the budget, the property should institute plans and actions for enhancing revenues and/or cutting costs.

-2. Declines of 16% to 26% in Forecasted House Profit to Budget - Reductions which can be accomplished that will involve some risk to moderate revenue or quality risk.
+2. Declines of 16% to 26% in Forecasted House Profit to Budget – Reductions that can be accomplished that will involve some risk to moderate revenue or quality risk.
 The gravity of the risk, particularly in revenue dollars, must be specifically identified.
 These actions must be discussed in advance with the corporate staff.

 These forms are to be submitted on the 10th of the month with the Financial Package.